roblaing/erlang-webapp-howto/unit2/README.md

 I'm starting at the <em>end</em> page since it's simpler than the form handler, and illustrates permalinks.

-As explained in the <a href="https://ninenines.eu/docs/en/cowboy/2.2/guide/routing/">routing</a> section of the Cowboy User Guide, directoy names prefixed with a colon as with <code>"/welcome/:name"</code> become variable names.
+As explained in the <a href="https://ninenines.eu/docs/en/cowboy/2.2/guide/routing/">routing</a> section of the Cowboy User Guide, directory names prefixed with a colon as with <code>"/welcome/:name"</code> become variable names.

 It is also worth looking at what is inside Cowboy's <a href="https://ninenines.eu/docs/en/cowboy/2.2/guide/req/">Req0</a> variable that a cowboy_handler's <code>init(Req0, State)</code> receives.